dovecot/documentation/source/admin_manual/test_installation.rst

 If anything goes wrong, set :dovecot_core:ref:`log_debug = category=mail <log_debug>` and try again.
 The log file should now contain debugging information of where Dovecot is trying to find the mails.
-Fix :dovecot_core:ref:`mail_location` setting and try again.
+Fix :ref:`mail_location_settings` and try again.

 Check that it finds other mailboxes
 ===================================